-Peace Corps Volunteers who wish to pursue these Coverdell Fellowships should initially contact Allen Gee, who coordinates the Coverdell Fellows Program on behalf of the university.
+Peace Corps Volunteers who wish to pursue these Coverdell Fellowships should initially contact John Sirmans, who coordinates the Coverdell Fellows Program on behalf of the university.

 Assistantships are typically awarded in the spring for positions beginning fall semester.
 For that reason, potential Coverdell Fellows should make formal application by Feb.1 prior to the fall semester they plan to matriculate.